devnet-uk/starter/docs/standards/architecture/integration-strategy.md

 This document defines how our **Feature-Sliced Design (FSD)** frontend applications integrate with **Clean Architecture** backend services through a **contract-driven development** approach.
 The `packages/contracts` package serves as the type-safe bridge ensuring end-to-end type safety from database to UI.

+> Version alignment: use the toolchain versions defined in `docs/standards/tech-stack.md` (Next.js, DrizzleORM 0.44.5+, HonoJS, TypeScript, etc.) when applying these patterns.

 ## Architecture Bridge

 ```